YIN AND YANG HEALING

 Of course, if the muscle tension continues too long, or squeezes off the blood or nerve supply to an area of the body such as the neck or back, then it eventually becomes a yin force as it destroys the body.

 Exercise.
-Exercise, which tenses the muscles, as explained above, makes the body more yang.
-Deep breathing also makes the body more yang, adding oxygen to the body.
+A little exercise, which tenses the muscles and causes deeper breathing, makes the body a little more yang.
 However, too much exercise, especially vigorous exercise, wears out the joints, depletes nutrients too much, weakens the adrenals, and makes one more yin, over time.

 The correct amount of activity and exercise is helpful to make the body a little more yang.
 Not much is needed, however, for most people, such as a half-hour walk or gentle workouts with a treadmill or weights several times a week.
 No exercise makes the body a little more yin.
 Exercise is not as important a factor in making a body yin or yang compared to diet and rest.

 Sex with orgasm and ejaculation more than once weekly is excessive for most people.
 It definitely makes the body more yin, as it depletes zinc, selenium and other vital minerals.
-Women reabsorb some of their sexual fluids, and they obtain some minerals from the men’s sexual fluids, so it may affect them less, but not necessarily because woman’s orgasm is quite different from a man’s and it opens her up, which is a yin condition.
+Women reabsorb some of their sexual fluids, and they obtain some minerals from the men’s sexual fluids, so regular sex affects them less in a nutritional manner.
+However, women’s energy field usually opens up wide during sex, which is another yin effect of sex for women.
 Orgasm for a man, however, is quite depleting of yang energy, according to Chinese acupuncture philosophy.

 Breathing.
 Deep breathing makes one more yang by removing toxins, improving circulation and oxygenation of the body, enhancing the oxidation rate, and perhaps by other means such as balancing the sympathetic and parasympathetic nervous systems.